The Tide Rises, the Tide Falls

 Analysis of Literary Devices in “The Tide Rises, the Tide Falls”

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound /i/ in “The tide rises, the tide falls”.
+1. Assonance: Assonance is the repetition of vowel sounds within words.
+For example, the repeated short “i” sound in “The tide rises, the tide falls” creates a musical quality and subtly reinforces the poem’s rhythmic flow.

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-For example, “The tide rises, the tide falls”, “The little waves, with their soft, white hands” and “Efface the footprints in the sands.”
+6. Imagery: Longfellow masterfully uses imagery to engage the reader’s senses.
+Lines like “The tide rises, the tide falls,” “The little waves, with their soft, white hands,” and “Efface the footprints in the sands” create vivid mental pictures that transport the reader to the seaside.

 Analysis of Poetic Devices in “The Tide Rises, the Tide Falls”